 Serene Arizona Kitchen Makeover: Sink Wall

-I was not a fan of the red painted “backsplash” trimmed in white plastic, mottled laminate counters which matched the floor tile, black appliances, and the dinky crown moulding.
-But I loved the ceiling height, the layout, the tile, and the condition of the sink and cabinets.
+You could say I was NOT too fond of: the red painted “backsplash” trimmed in white plastic, mottled laminate counters which matched the floor tile, black appliances, and dinky crown moulding.
+However, I loved the ceiling height, the layout, the tile, and the condition of the sink and cabinets.

 We chose to re-use the sink and faucet to save money, and what a difference opting for quartz counters and backsplash made!